Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R3D50 Sat 24 Nov
+I'm moving on the the Intermediate React workshop today with Brian Holt.
+It was a toss uyp between this and Javascript fundamentals but the React course deals with production ready code which I've already identified as a stumbling block.

+### R3D49
+I finished the Intro to React course and now have a pretty nifty app that links to an american pet adoption api.
+I am currently struggling to get this hosted which is perhaps a result of it not being created with create-react-app.
+Every tutorial I can find for hosting instructions seems to be based around CRA.
+I need to get the build and hosting process clear in my head as this is always a stumbling block for me.
+We learned how to use React Context which has similar functionality to Redux and it wasn't all that terrifying.

+### R3D48
+I started the Complete Intro to React V4 workshop today with Brian Holt on FEM.
+I've learned so many tips from the first few sessions on things like linting and generally setting up the whole app.
+We aren't using create-react-app at this stage as it hides much of the nitty gritty wiring.

+### R3D47
+Finished the flexbox and grid workshop on FEM today and played around creating some Mondrian art in css.

 ### R3D45 Monday 19 Nov
-I started a subscription with Frontend Masters today as I'm aware that my frontend and particularly my styling skills are potentially letting me down.
+I started a subscription with Frontend Masters (FEM) today as I'm aware that my frontend and particularly my styling skills are potentially letting me down.
 I spent the day using flexbox and getting my head around media queries.
 Jen Kramer @jen4web is a pretty good tutor.

 ### R3D44
 It was the global day of coderetreat today and I spent it at Makers with Ladies of Code working through iterations of Conway’s Game of Life with assorted pair partners. working in both javascript and ruby.